ku6ryo/Particle202407132117/README.md

 A test of Unity particle system.
+(Unity 2022.3.27)

 ![screenshot](./screenshot.gif)